For the elderly, 500 more steps a day are enough to reduce the risk of cardiovascular disease – breaking latest news-breakinglatest.news-Breaking Latest News

 And limits

-The study, on the researchers’ own admission, has limitations: the device worn on the hips fails to record activities alternative to walking that can still be useful for heart health, such as cycling or swimming; the starting general sample of mostly white women was more likely to have a college education; finally the steps were measured for a short time.
+The study, on the researchers’ own admission, has limitations: the device worn on the hips fails to record activities other than walking that can still be useful for heart health, such as cycling or swimming; the overall starting sample of mostly white women was more likely to have a college education; finally the steps were measured for a short time.